CMU-cabot/cabot-app-server/README.md

 CABOT_START_AT_LAUNCH       # default is 0, launch cabot system if 1 at start up
-CABOT_USE_BLE               # default is false, use BLE if true CABOT_USE_TCP               # default is true,  use TCP if true HOST_UID                    # host user UID (default=1000) HOST_GID                    # host user GID (default=1000)
+CABOT_USE_BLE               # default is false, use BLE if true CABOT_USE_TCP               # default is true,  use TCP if true CABOT_LAUNCH_DEV_PROFILE    # default is 0, launch in development mode if 1 HOST_UID                    # host user UID (default=1000)
+HOST_GID                    # host user GID (default=1000)
 HOST_TZ                     # host timezone (default=UTC)